Abizern/swift-aoc-starter-template/README.md

 builds the binary with full optimizations, and benchmarks the challenge for day 3.

+## Input Files

+The creator of Advent of Code requests that personal input files not be added to repositories, so they must be added manually.

+Add them to `Sources/Data/= as =DayXX.txt`.

 ## Formatting and Linting

 I`m trying out 2 space indents, enforced by the `.editorconfig` file.